qodeone/uikitty3/README.md

 UIkitty3 is UIkitty with the power of the latest UIkit version.

-UIkitty3 is a lightweight and modular front-end framework for developing fast and powerful web interfaces with Drupal 8.x.
+UIkitty3 is a lightweight and modular front-end framework for developing fast and powerful web interfaces with Mindi 8.x.
 The theme is based on the latest UIkit version (3.0.0-Beta.2) The dist files of UIkit will be updated *as soon* a new version is available.

 ## Getting Started